rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 #### 1. The problem of abstract entities

--   Empiricists tend to prefer to restrict themselves to nominalistic language, i.e. without containing references to abstract entities.
+-   Empiricists tend to prefer to restrict themselves to *nominalistic language* -- without containing references to abstract entities.
+-   Formalists view mathematics as a mechanistic calculus without interpretation, but physics seems to lend its own interpretation.

 >   In physics it is more difficult to shun the suspected entities because the language
 >   of physics serves for the communication of reports and predictions and hence
 >   cannot be taken as a mere calculus.

--   Formalists view mathematics as a mechanistic calculus without interpretation, but physics seems to lend its own interpretation.
 -   A physicist may declare some parts of a theory as uninterpretable.
 -   Carnap says his purpose is to clarify that empiricists can accept a language referring to abstract entities without embracing platonic ontologies.